slkiser/opencode-quota/README.md

 }
 ```

-Keep `experimental.quotaToast` in `opencode.json(c)`.
-Use `tui.json(c)` only for TUI settings and TUI plugins.

 Then restart OpenCode, run `/quota_status`, run `/quota`, and open the session sidebar to confirm the `Quota` panel appears.

-That is enough for most installs.
 Providers are auto-detected from your existing OpenCode setup, and most providers work from your existing OpenCode auth.
-If you want both pop-up toasts and the sidebar, list the package in both files.
-If a provider needs anything extra, use the setup table below.

-`experimental.quotaToast.enableToast: false` disables pop-up toasts only.
-The sidebar panel still renders when the TUI plugin is installed and quota data is available.

-The sidebar uses its own fixed compact layout, but it still honors `experimental.quotaToast.toastStyle`. `classic` and `grouped` both work in the sidebar; `experimental.quotaToast.layout.*` affects toast formatting only, not the TUI sidebar.

-When `experimental.quotaToast.showSessionTokens` is enabled and session token data is available, the shared section is labeled `Session input/output tokens`.
-Toasts and `/quota` keep per-model input/output rows, while the TUI sidebar renders the same section as a one-line total summary so it fits the fixed-width panel.

 <details>
 <summary><strong>Example: Turn off auto-detection and choose providers</strong></summary>